-For beamforming, we adopt a mask-based blind processing approach [12, 13].
-This approach was shown to perform as well as carefully designed beamformers that utilize array geometry information [14].
+For beamforming, we adopt a mask-based blind processing approach [13, 14].
+This approach was shown to perform as well as carefully designed beamformers that utilize array geometry information [15].

 Mask-based blind beamforming.
-Assuming M microphones to be available, an enhanced short time Fourier transform (STFT) coefficient can be computed as an inner product of the where $\Phi_i$ denotes a spatial covariance matrix (i = S for speech; i = N for noise) while r is a one-hot unit vector which has 1 at a reference microphone position, which may be chosen based on a maximum signal-to-noise ratio (SNR) principle [15].
-The speech and noise spatial covariance matrices are estimated using spectral masks.
+Assuming M microphones to be available, an enhanced short time Fourier transform (STFT) coefficients can be computed as the inner product of M-dimensional beamformer coefficient vector $\mathbf{w}f$ and input multichannel STFT coefficient vector $\mathbf{y}{ft}$ , where subscripts f and t denote frequency bin and time frame indices, respectively.
+In one formulation, the beamformer coefficients are estimated with a minimum variance distortionless response (MVDR) principle as where $\Phi_i$ is the spatial covariance matrix (i = S for speech; i = N for noise) where r a one-hot unit vector with 1 at the position of the reference microphones, which may be chosen based on a maximum signal-to-noise ratio (SNR) principle [16].
+The speech and noise spatial covariance matrices are estimated using spectral masks, i.e., where $\mathbb{T}$ is a segment over which the beamformer is estimated, and $M{i,ft}$ is the spectral mask for time-frequency point (f,t).